samarthgowda96/Unitfit/README.md

 To run the client locally, run npm start.
 A server should start on 127.0.0.1:3000.
 To run the server locally, run node server.
 A server should start on 127.0.0.1:3005.

 To develop the server locally, you'll need a database called "unitfit" running locally.
-Install MySql.
-MySql will need to be running alongside the local server in order for Database calls to be made.
+Install MongoDB.
+MongoDB will need to be running alongside the local server in order for Database calls to be made.
 ## Available Scripts

 In the project directory, you can run: